PEtab Tutorial

 • parameterId references parameters defined in the SBML file.
 Additionally, parameters defined in the measurement table can be used here.
 In this example, the standard deviations for the different observables (sd_{observableId}) are estimated.

 • parameterScale is the scale on which parameters are estimated.
-Often, a logarithmic scale improves optimization.
+Often, a logarithmic scale improves estimation.
 Alternatively, a linear scale can be used, e.g. when parameters can be negative.

-• lowerBound and upperBound define the bounds for the parameters used during optimization.
+• lowerBound and upperBound define the bounds for the parameters used during estimation.
 These are usually biologically plausible ranges.

 • nominalValue are known values used for simulation.
-The entry can be left empty, if a value is unknown and subject to optimization.
+The entry can be left empty, if a value is unknown and requires estimation.

-• estimate defines whether the parameter is subject to optimization (1) or if it is fixed (0) to the value in the nominalValue column.
+• estimate defines whether the parameter will be estimated (1) or be fixed (0) to the value in the nominalValue column.

 4. Visualization file